Back to the Journal

 Anxiety affects the majority of people going through IVF.
 Here are the real numbers and what they mean for you.

-The nurse called with Jason and Michelle's Day 5 update.
+The nurse called with the Day 5 update.
 Two embryos had made it to blastocyst stage.
-The nurse said they were good quality.
-Jason wrote it down.
-Michelle stared at the phone like it might explode.
+Good quality, the nurse said.
+One partner wrote it down.
+The other stared at the phone like it might explode.
 They had done one round before.
 It had not worked.
 They were trying again.
 The numbers, the percentages, the language of probability had become their entire vocabulary.

 Studies show that up to 40% of people going through fertility treatment experience clinically significant anxiety, and about 25% meet criteria for depression.
 These numbers are not small, and they are not a reflection of your strength or character.
 You are not broken for struggling with this.